Princess Eugenie Marries Wine Merchant At Second Big Royal Wedding In UK

 "Unfortunately, this is not a good wedding hair day," one of ITV morning show hosts observed.

-The BBC said only "a few hundred" had set up lawn chairs and covered themselves in the Union Jack in preparation for Eugenie's procession through the heart of Windsor.
+The lines of people covered in the Union Jack during Eugenie's procession through the heart of Windsor were noticeably thinner than five months ago.

 Jack called his 28-year-old bride his "shining light".